shekohex/shekohex.github.io/_content/portfolio.md

 ### Jax: :fire: minimal C-interpreter

-[jax](https://github.com/shekohex/jax) is minimal C-interpreter to play with. and desinged for learning purpose I was heedful about how compilers/interpreters works What's a VM ?
+[jax](https://github.com/shekohex/jax) is minimal C-interpreter to play with.

+desinged for learning purpose
+I was heedful about how compilers/interpreters works What's a VM ?
 Bytecode! :open_mouth:.

 All these question comes to my head, and i decided to write a VM and an interpreter.
 So I chosed the C language for the simplacity. the code base is well documented and i also included some useful links to get you start up and build your own.